 Stand Your Ground

 In contrast to the duty to retreat, many states have enacted so-called “stand your ground” laws.
 These laws remove the duty to retreat and allow for a claim of self-defense even if the claimant did nothing to flee from the threat of violence.
 As mentioned above, this is the more common rule when situations involve nonlethal force.
-States are split on the stand your ground principle when lethal force is in play, however.
+State self-defense laws are split on the stand your ground principle when lethal force is in play, however.

 Even in states that require a person to retreat from the threat of imminent harm before defending themselves, a person can often use deadly force against someone who unlawfully enters their home.
 This rule, also known as “the castle doctrine,” allows people to defend their homes against intruder through lethal force.
 Like most of these rules, the exact result will vary according to the jurisdiction and the specific facts of the case, so it’s always a good idea to consult an attorney to learn more.

 Self-defense claims are fairly common and the rules about the situations in which a person can defend themselves and the amount of force they are allowed to use can be complicated.
 Everything can be made much simpler with the advice of a competent local attorney.
 Find an experienced criminal defense attorney near you with the click of a button.